Pacific MFA Mapmakers Alumni Institute | Featuring Catherine-Esther Cowie '20, Kazim Ali, Allisa Cherry '21, & Aviya Kushner

-Pacific MFA Mapmakers Alumna Catherine-Esther Cowie '20, who’s been assembling panels of poets through this year through the Mapmakers Alumni Institute, has organized a thrilling fall event called “Writing into the Sacred.”
-This will take place as a Zoom Webinar on Tuesday, Nov.
-30, from 5:30 to 7:30 p.m.
-PST.
-This event is co-hosted by the Pacific University MFA in Writing Program and the Office of Equity, Diversity, and Inclusion.
+Once again, Pacific MFA Mapmakers Alumna Catherine-Esther Cowie '20, who’s been assembling panels of poets through this year through the Mapmakers Alumni Institute, has organized a thrilling fall event called “Writing into the Sacred.”
+This will take place as a Zoom Webinar from 5:30 to 7:30 p.m.
+PST Tuesday, Nov.
+30. Register for the event.

 The Mapmakers Scholarship fund is named after Mapmaker, an early collection of poems by MFA faculty member Kwame Dawes.
 Dawes has been a leader in the program’s mission to diversify the writers we serve and create equity.
 In helping us name the scholarship, he said, “The title characterizes what I think of myself as both a writer and as an advocate for the work of others and as someone who tries to open new territories for those who have not had access.”

 First offered in January 2018, this scholarship is awarded to exceptional students of color.